 A year ago, a friend from India gifted me a copy of a best-selling non-fiction book with the word “Surrender” in the title.
 We had on-going email metaphysical discussions, and he knew I was writing about that stuff in this blog.

 The book had raised some interesting questions for my friend regarding the existence of God, the nature of God, and man’s relationship and role with God – questions he could not answer as a brilliant man seeking to know the truth by reading diverse spiritual texts, as well as articles and books about those texts.

 As his friend, I was happy to offer a personal response – from where I am now, having been a seeker for only forty years…

 But now I’m sharing it with you, on this blog.
 Why?
-Because I’m writing a series about the experiences – a “dark night of the soul” + “my life isn’t working” + “work burnout” – that not only nailed my beliefs, but also galvanized them.
-I’m referring to the Burnout to Bliss series I started with BURNOUT: How a Desert Lizard Restored My Faith, which was published December 2016.
-(More about that later…)
+Because I wrote a series about the experiences – a “dark night of the soul” + “my life isn’t working” + “work burnout” – that not only nailed my beliefs, but galvanized them.
+I’m referring to the Burnout to Bliss series that began with BURNOUT: How a Desert Lizard Restored My Faith (published December 2016).

 Understanding the writer’s perspective can help readers understand the content the author writes.
 Please note that I’m sharing my understanding, developed over a lifetime of study and personal experience.
 A person’s spiritual beliefs are, well, personal, “one’s own.”
 I don’t expect anyone to share them with me (and I’ll appreciate it if you can honor that and not argue with me about my personal beliefs).